andersonroldao/andersonroldao/README.md

 - 🎈 Hey, @andi_roldao here.
 - 📚 I have a degree in Systems Analysis and Development.
 - 🧐 Focus on learning.
-- ☕ learning HTML5, CSS3 and JS.
+- ☕ learning HTML5, CSS3 and JavaScrip.